Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Cosmological and statistical background

-The $f{\sigma_8}$ data are obtained through the peculiar velocities from Redshift Space Distortions (RSD) measurements \cite{kaiser1987clustering} observed in redshift survey galaxies or by weak lensing \cite{amendola2008measuring}, where the density perturbations of the galaxies are proportional to the perturbations of matter.
-An extended version of the Gold-2017 compilation is available at \cite{sagredo2018internal}, with $22$ independent measurements of $f\sigma{_8}(z)$ from redshift space distortion measurements from a variety of surveys (see references therein).
+The $f{\sigma_8}$ data are obtained through the peculiar velocities from Redshift Space Distortions (RSD) measurements \cite{kaiser1987clustering} observed in redshift survey galaxies or by weak lensing \cite{amendola2008measuring}, where the density perturbations of the galaxies are proportional to the perturbations of matter. \secondeditorchanges{We used an extended version of the Gold-2017 compilation available in \cite{sagredo2018internal}, which includes $22$ independent measurements of $f\sigma{_8}(z)$ with their statistical errors obtained from redshift space distortion measurements across various surveys (see references therein); the authors explain that the data used from the $f\sigma{_8}$ combination has been shown to be unbiased.
+Table I of \cite{sagredo2018internal} contains the $f\sigma{_8}(z)$ measurements along with their standard deviations used in this work to form our training dataset.
+In the same Table, it is indicated the reference matter density parameter $\Omega_{m,0}$ for each measurement and other details of the dataset. }

 \textbf{Supernovae} (SNeIa).
+The SNeIa dataset used in this work corresponds to the Joint Lightcurve Analysis (JLA), a compilation of 740 Type Ia supernovae.
+It is available in a binned version that consists of 31 data points with a covariance matrix $C_{JLA} \in \mathbb{R}^{31 \times 31}$ related to the systematic measurement errors \cite{betoule2014improved}.
+As a proof of the concept, we focused on the binned version because, even though the treatment of a matrix in $\mathbb{R}^{740 \times 740}$ from the entire dataset is a straightforward process, it is very computationally expensive (see Appendix \ref{sec:appendix_vae_train} for details).
+However, it can be implemented on more powerful computers.

 Let us assume a spatially flat universe, for which the relationship between the luminosity distance $d_L$ and the comoving distance $D(z)$ is given by: